stderr-enst/jobefficiency/episodes/07_nextsteps.md

 :::::::::::::::::::::::::::::::::::::: questions

+- Are there common patterns of "pathological" performance?
-- How can I assess the performance of my application, opposed to just how well the application is utilizing the job resources?
+- How can I evaluate the performance of my application in greater detail?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+- Learn about the collection of performance patterns on hpc-wiki.info
 - Dipping our toes in profiling.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Next Steps

+hpc-wiki.info
+- I/O
+- CPU Front End
+- CPU Back End
+- Memory leak
+- Oversubscription
+- Underutilization

 <!-- EPISODE CONTENT HERE -->